Print Templates: Delivering files

 If different headlines/copy are required for selection, they need to be supplied in position on separate layers.

 All fonts for editable areas should be licensed and available on Universal Type Client for us to work with.
-We are unable to work with Adobe Fonts for an editable copy as we need an actual font file to upload to Storyteq.
-If fonts are not available on Universal Type Client, they will need to be purchased via the studio.
+For Print templates, we are unable to work with Adobe Fonts for an editable copy as we need an actual font file to upload to Storyteq.
+If fonts are not available on Universal Type Client, they will need to be purchased via our studio and this might come with extra costs.

 Additional points for studio reference...

-Empty belly templates should always contain an example copy for us to work on.
+• Please always provide an example copy for us to work with.

 Form:

-The panel on the left is known as the form.
+The panel on the left is known as the Adaptation Create Form.
 Within the template, this is where controls are positioned.
 This is where the user is able to edit content.

 Template: